 Sennheiser PC 141 headset for just $20 turns out to be a good solution, that is, of course, if you don’t mind all the wires.
 Here you can find more options for neckband headsets.

 Wireless Headset for Webinar – Mpow V4.1 Bluetooth Headset

-For those of you who hate untangling the wires, there are wireless alternatives.
+For those of you who hate untangling wires, there are wireless alternatives.

 What About Choosing All Three in One?

-You can have lighting, a camera and a microphone for a webinar on one device.
-This option is perfect if you do not want to bother with searching for a perfect tool and want easy solutions.
+Yes, you can have the best of all worlds.
+You can have lighting, a camera and a microphone for a webinar all on one device.
+This option is perfect if you do not want to bother with searching for different tools and want easy solutions.
 It can also help you keep your desk in order.

-Marantz Turret Broadcast Video Streaming System is one of the examples.
+Marantz Turret Broadcast Video Streaming System is one example of such devices.

 This universal system can be used for YouTube streams, webinars, and video conferences.
 It is also ideal for video game streaming.

-The price is around $275.
+The price is around $275 (well, such a device obviously wouldn’t come cheap).
 For this price, you get the entire kit: Blue Yeti microphone, Logitech C920 camera and a 40W LED ring.